-All this provides a platform for mobilising evidence and argument for community energy.
-Recognition in DECC's Strategy was eventually won this way.
-Yet it is precisely at this moment that the diversity and sharper edges in community energy need reinforcing.
+All this provides a platform for mobilising evidence and argument for community energy (Hargreaves et al. 2013).
+Recognition in Department of Energy and Climate Change's Strategy was eventually won this way.
+Yet it is precisely at this moment that the diversity and sharper edges in community energy need reinforcing (Smith et al. 2015).
 The Strategy presents community energy as something with potential for energy policy goals, rather than as having value in and of itself; something needing to scale-up and become bigger, implying less interest in smaller initiatives; and something that must exercise market power, because policy remains committed to a market-based understanding of energy in society.
 Not everyone sees community energy in those terms.
 As a report from The Corner House, a research group committed to environment and social justice, argued:

-"They [local communities] are far from indifferent to technical issues - for example, how to learn about, develop, experiment with, install and pay for wind technology - but tend to understand the development of technology as entwined from the outset with issues of local democracy, local concerns, exploitation, and, often, local resistance to the energy projects that the state consistently seeks to justify on economic grounds."
-(The Corner House, 2013: 25)
+They [local communities] are far from indifferent to technical issues - for example, how to learn about, develop, experiment with, install and pay for wind technology - but tend to understand the development of technology as entwined from the outset with issues of local democracy, local concerns, exploitation, and, often, local resistance to the energy projects that the state consistently seeks to justify on economic grounds.

+The Corner House 2013: 25

 Community energy projects can beg challenging questions about changing energy systems.
-Community energy experiences generate diverse insights and questions relevant to innovation democracy in energy, including what is meant by 'community' and questions of inclusion and exclusion in groups; the social justice of utilities enclosing local renewable resource commons; the technical narrowness of funding criteria and performance indicators (cf. any cultural significance in community energy); or debate about the political economies responsible for energy-intensive infrastructures.
-As policy and industrial support for community energy develops along a trajectory that follows a more professionalised, micro-utility, and energy service forms - including through partnerships, hybrid models, and attempts to scale - it becomes important not to lose sight of what community energy does differently.
+Community energy experiences generate diverse insights and questions relevant to innovation democracy in energy, including what is meant by 'community' and questions of inclusion and exclusion in groups (Simcock 2016; Johnson & Hall 2014); the social justice of utilities enclosing local renewable resource commons (Murphy & Smith 2013); the technical narrowness of funding criteria and performance indicators (cf. any cultural significance in community energy); or debate about the political economies responsible for energy-intensive infrastructures (Abramsky 2010).
+As policy and industrial support for community energy develops along a trajectory that follows a more professionalised, micro-utility, and energy service forms - including through partnerships, hybrid models, and attempts to scale - it becomes important not to lose sight of what community energy does differently (Smith et al. 2015).